Atharva-web/ToDo-redux/README.md

+Redux toolkit might be an overkill for a simple todo application in the real world, but it reaaly gives an essence of the possibilities of state management in our applications

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.